Scott Chipperfield

-Scott Kenneth Chipperfield (born 30 December 1975) is an Australian former soccer player who played as a midfielder for Wollongong Wolves, FC Basel, FC Aesch and Australia.
+Scott Kenneth Chipperfield (born 30 December 1975) is an Australian former soccer player who played as a midfielder for Wollongong Wolves, FC Basel, FC Aesch and the Australia national soccer team.
 His 2010 FIFA World Cup profile describes him "as a talented attacker with great physical ability and an eye for goal."
 He is also known for his versatility in playing in both right and left midfield and as a left sided defender.

 Personal life

 Chipperfield was born to Kenneth and Dale Chipperfield in Wollongong, New South Wales.
 He is of English descent and holds dual Australian-Swiss citizenship, having lived in Switzerland since signing for FC Basel in 2001.
-He has said that he would be willing to return to Wollongong to play in the future, should a bid to gain a Wollongong based team in the A-League be successful.
 As a boy, Chipperfield supported Liverpool.
 During his playing days at Wollongong he worked as a school bus driver part-time.
 His son, Liam is also a professional footballer who plays for the Swiss club Basel.

 Club career

 Chipperfield began playing soccer at the age of six with Bellambi.
 In 1993, he started his senior career, winning the Illawarra First Division grand final with Tarrawanna in his only year at the club.
 He joined Fernhill in the Illawarra Premier League in 1994.
 After two seasons at Fernhill, Chipperfield joined Illawarra Lions for one season in the NSW Super League.